 What should I do after a Stellate Ganglion Block?

 The best thing to do after a stellate ganglion block injection is to take it as easy as possible.
 Take a day or so off work and take a rest.
 Depending on the patient’s reaction to the injection, the patient usually can go back to work after a few hours keeping within reasonable activities.

 How long do the effects of the Medication last?

 The anesthetic usually wears off after a few hours.
 The blocking of the sympathetic nerves, however, may last longer.
 With each additional injection, the duration of pain relief lasts longer for the patient.

-If you or a loved one would like to learn more about Stellate Ganglion Blocks and how the procedure can help you, contact Premier Pain Consultants today.
+If you or a loved one would like to learn more about Stellate Ganglion Blocks and how the procedure can help you, contact Texas Pain Network today.

-Premier Pain Consultants is the top San Antonio pain management clinic, offering all types of modern, cutting edge procedures for pain relief.
+Texas Pain Network is the top San Antonio pain management clinic, offering all types of modern, cutting edge procedures for pain relief.
 Most insurance is accepted.

 Call (210) 202-4030 for more information and scheduling!